-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- A coalition of motorized recreational users has submitted a public comment letter to the U.S. Department of Agriculture, expressing concerns regarding the implementation of Secretarial Order 1078-006.
 This order applies expedited emergency authority to nearly 75% of U.S. Forest Service lands, and the coalition fears that such authority may overlook critical requirements for maintaining public access to recreational resources.

-The organizations emphasize their long-standing more ST
+The organizations emphasize their long-standing partnership with the Forest Service in managing t more ST

 National Alliance of State and Territorial AIDS Directors Urges Continued Federal Investment in National HIV Behavioral Surveillance System (10)